 I had thought the mozzarella was easy to make, but it turns out that the ricotta and mascarpone were even breezier.
 Ricotta was just heated milk with an acid component added (you can use citric acid which is more exact, but lemon juice and vinegar works as well) then separate the curds and whey.
 For mascarpone, the process was very similar except that you use cream instead of milk and drain the whey after a 12-24 hour process in the fridge.
 Incredible!
 Why has it taken me so long to think about making cheese at home??
-It’s so much cheaper, fresher and has no funky preservatives which makes it healthier as well.
 You can find Marly’s recipes for mascarpone and ricotta by clicking the links here.

 Heating milk to add rennet dissolved in non-chlorinated water

 Draining whey from ricotta curds into little plastic ricotta baskets